© Dana Allen Wilderness Safaris

-- The Central Kalahari – south of the Okavango Delta and dominating central Botswana, the 5 million hectare (12 million acre) Central Kalahari Game Reserve is one of the biggest protected areas in Africa.
-Its diverse wildlife and wonderful scenery offers an amazing contrast to the rest of the country.
 The Kalahari Desert is the largest unbroken stretch of sand in the world and at its core is the Central Kalahari Game reserve.
-This area is home to a fascinating spectrum of very different plants and animals that have successfully adapted to living in such a harsh environment.
+This area is home to a fascinating spectrum of very different plants and animals that have successfully adapted to living in this harsh environment.
+Here you will find rhino, black-maned lion, desert-adapted elephants as well as giraffe, cheetahs, hyenas, and wild dog.
+Its diverse wildlife and unique scenery offer an amazing contrast to the rest of the country.

 Best time to travel:

-- April and May are lovely months i.e. not too hot or cold with clear skies and green landscapes.
+- April and May: Not too hot or cold with clear skies and green landscapes.

-- September and October are hot and dry which is good for big game viewing but October can become very hot.
+- September and October: Hot and dry.
+Good for game viewing.
+October can be very hot.

-- November is difficult to predict as it can be a continuation of October’s heat or it can be cooled by the first rains.
+- November: Difficult to predict.
+It can be a continuation of October’s heat or it can be cooled by the first rains.

-- December to March is the rainy season and the best time for bird watchers.
+- December to March: Green season.
+Hot and wet.
+An excellent time for bird watchers.